billybackpack25/contacts/README.md

 - Hooking up the register form to the state

 - Created a message component to show errors on the login screen
+- Updated the login/logout with AsyncStorage token
+- Updating the drawer nav
+- Adding a notification reducer in contacts to show as a message when someone registers up